California College of Music

 California College of Music (abbreviated CCM) is a for-profit, contemporary popular music school in Pasadena, in Los Angeles County, California.
+The institution was founded in 1999 as the Pasadena International Music Academy, and changed its name to California College of Music in 2008.

+Academics

-The institution was first founded in 1999 as the Pasadena International Music Academy, and changed its name to California College of Music in 2008.
-It currently offers six-quarter Associate of Arts degrees in music performance (voice, guitar, bass, drums, and piano/keyboards) as well as a four-quarter and two-quarter Certificate program in Music Performance and Songwriting & Music Production.
+It currently offers a six-quarter Associate of Arts degrees in music performance in voice, guitar, bass, drums, and piano/keyboards as well as a four-quarter and two-quarter Certificate program in Music Performance and Songwriting & Music Production.

 California College of Music is an accredited institutional member of the National Association of Schools of Music.